Elastic-Suite/gally-sylius-connector/README.md

 - At this step, you should be able to see your product and source field in the Gally backend.
 - They should also appear in your Sylius frontend when searching or browsing categories.
 - And you're done !

+## noUiSlider

+This bundle includes the [noUiSlider](https://github.com/leongersen/noUiSlider) distribution files. noUiSlider is "a lightweight, ARIA-accessible JavaScript range slider with multi-touch and keyboard support" which is used in this project for the price slider implementation.